Spferical/visram/README.md

 Visram
 ======

-Graphical visualizer for one's RAM usage.
-Intended to be similar to GNOME Baobab.
+Visram is a graphical visualizer for one's RAM usage.
+It shows RAM (and CPU) usage per process via a nested pie chart.
+It is intended to be similar to the GNOME project's Baobab, but for CPU/RAM instead of disk usage.
+It is tested to work on Windows and Linux.
 ![Screenshot](screenshot.png)

 #Requirements